semaphoreci/book-monorepo-cicd/chapters/06-continuous-deployment-heroku.md

 # 5 Continuous Deployment for microservices

-The previous chapter left us with a working CI pipeline and a preliminary deployment step.
+Chapter three left us with a working CI pipeline.
 Having covered the basics, we can now raise the bar and focus on setting up proper, real life continuous deployment (CD) pipelines.

 ## 5.1 Why Heroku